andrewbruening/Top-Global-Video-Game-Sales/README.md

     Rows: COS([Index -1]*PI()/180)*([TC Value])+([TC Value])

 - While there are many things that Tableau *can* be used for, some things are better off created in another program like Figma.
 The overlapping circle graph is one of those things.
-- Nevertheless, tackling juxtaposition with this visualization turned out to be a great choice.
+- Nevertheless, tackling juxtaposition with this type of visualization turned out to be a great choice.
 I'm very satisfied with the result.
 ## Dashboard Highlights

 **The Platform/Genre Bar Graph**